hbctraining/variant_analysis/lessons/05_alignment_QC.md

 ## Collecting Coverage Metrics

 Coverage is the average level of alignment for any random locus in the genome.  `Picard` also has a package called [`CollectWgsMetrics`](https://gatk.broadinstitute.org/hc/en-us/articles/360037269351-CollectWgsMetrics-Picard) which is also very nice for collecting data about coverage for alignments.
 However, **since our data set is whole exome sequencing rather than whole genome sequencing** and thus only compromises about 1-2% of the human genome, average **coverage across the whole genome is not a very useful metric**.
-However, if one did have whole genome data, then running `CollectWgsMetrics` would be useful and even could be incorporated easily into the downstream <code>MultiQC</code> HTML report.
-In the dropdown box below we provide the code that you could use to collect this information.
+However, if one did have whole genome data, then running `CollectWgsMetrics` would be useful.
+As such, in the dropdown box below we provide the code that you could use to collect this information.

 <p align="center">
 <img src="../img/coverge.png" width="800">